zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-06-02-superglue.markdown

 {pagebreak}

 A> **KEY POINTS:**
-A> * Architects in IT organizations should develop as “superglue,” people who hold architecture, technical details, business needs, and people together across a large organization or complex projects.
+A> * Architects in IT organizations should develop as **“superglue”**: people who hold **architecture, technical details, business needs, and people together** across a large organization or complex projects.
-A> * Architects need to be technically strong.
-But their unique strengths should stem from being able to relate technical issues with business and broader issues.
+A> * Architects need to be **technically strong**, but their unique value comes from connecting **technical issues with business and broader concerns**.

-To succeed as an IT architect, it’s not enough to simply master tools, frameworks, or technologies.
-Achieving success requires developing the **right mindset**—a blend of beliefs, attitudes, and mental models that influence how you perceive challenges and approach your work.
+Technical strength is necessary for architects, but it is rarely sufficient.
+In real organizations, architecture succeeds or fails based on whether someone can connect decisions across teams, bridge business and engineering concerns, and keep important work moving despite complexity and ambiguity.

+That is why I find the **superglue metaphor** useful.
+Strong architects do more than design systems or review diagrams.
+They create coherence.
+They connect **strategy and execution**, **technical detail and business intent**, and **people who would otherwise drift apart**.

+This chapter is about that connective role.
+It explains why architects need to be more than technical experts and why some of their most valuable contributions come from translation, alignment, and judgment rather than from formal authority or isolated design work.

 ## The Superglue Mindset: What It Takes to Be an Effective IT Architect

-One of the most powerful metaphors for cultivating this mindset is that of the **“superglue” architect**.
-This concept captures the essence of what great architects do, particularly in complex, dynamic organizations where collaboration and alignment can be more challenging than coding itself.
+One of the most useful metaphors for this mindset is the **“superglue” architect**.
+It captures what strong architects do in complex organizations: they hold together the people, decisions, and structures that would otherwise drift apart.

 ### What Does It Mean to Be “Superglue”?

-The **superglue metaphor** emphasizes the role of architects as the **binding force** connecting various components of an organization—people, teams, systems, strategies, and goals.
-This idea was popularized by [Adam Bar-Niv and Amir Shenhav from Intel](https://saturn2016.sched.com/event/63m9/cant-find-superheroes-to-help-you-out-of-a-crisis-how-about-some-architecture-and-lots-of-superglue), who observed that, while not everyone can be a superhero in a crisis, organizations greatly benefit from individuals who quietly and consistently hold everything together.
+The **superglue metaphor** emphasizes the role of architects as the **binding force** between people, teams, systems, strategies, and goals.
+The idea was popularized by [Adam Bar-Niv and Amir Shenhav from Intel](https://saturn2016.sched.com/event/63m9/cant-find-superheroes-to-help-you-out-of-a-crisis-how-about-some-architecture-and-lots-of-superglue), who observed that organizations need people who quietly and consistently hold things together.

 [Tanya Reilly](https://noidea.dog/glue) builds on this concept in her discussions about "glue work"—the invisible but vital contributions that ensure collaboration, coherence, and continuity.
 Similarly, [Gregor Hohpe](https://architectelevator.com/) describes modern architects as those who navigate the **"Architect Elevator,"** seamlessly moving between the **penthouse** (where business strategy is defined) and the **engine room** (where technical implementation occurs).
 Superglue architects thrive in this in-between space, adding value by ensuring alignment across different organizational levels.